 W.N.P.S has a number of programs and strategies in place to build a positive and inclusive school culture.
 We strive to foster a school culture that prevents bullying behaviour by modelling and encouraging behaviour that demonstrates acceptance, kindness and respect.
 Bullying prevention at W.N.P.S is proactive and is supported by research that indicates that a whole school, multifaceted approach is the most effect way to prevent and address bullying.
 At our school:

 - All new students and staff will be provided with a copy of this policy upon commencement at W.N.P.S. - We will regularly communicate with parents via the newsletter how to recognise signs of bullying. - We have a positive school environment that provides safety, security and support for students and promotes positive relationships and wellbeing. - We strive to build strong partnerships between the school, families and the broader community that means all members work together to ensure the safety of students. - Teachers to incorporate classroom management strategies that discourage bullying and promote positive behaviour. - A range of year level incursions and programs are planned for each year to raise awareness about bullying and its impacts. - In the classroom, our social and emotional learning curriculum teaches students what constitutes bullying and how to respond to bullying behaviour assertively.
-This promotes resilience, assertiveness, conflict resolution and problem solving. - The Peer Support Program and the Peer Mediation program encourage positive relationships between students in different year levels.
+This promotes resilience, assertiveness, conflict resolution and problem solving. - We participate in the Respectful Relationships initiative, which aims to embed a culture of respect and equality across our school. - We celebrate the diverse backgrounds of members of our school community and teach multicultural education, including Aboriginal History, to promote mutual respect and social cohesion. - The Peer Support Program and the Peer Mediation program encourage positive relationships between students in different year levels.
 We seek to empower students to be confident communicators and to resolve conflict in a non-aggressive and constructive way. - Students are encouraged to look out for each other and to talk to teachers and older peers about any bullying they have experienced or witnessed. - Cyber bullying prevention strategies are addressed in ICT policy - We participate in the National Day of Action against Bullying and Violence.